ZacharyPataky/angular-the-complete-guide-2023/README.md

 # angular-the-complete-guide-2023

-All written code during Maximilian Schwarzmüller's [Angular - The Complete Guide (2023 Edition)].
+This repository contains the code written during my tiem studying Maximilian Schwarzmüller's [Angular - The Complete Guide 2023] on Udemy.